hayleymcilwrath/AAD16/Design-journal.md

 ![cave painting](https://cloud.githubusercontent.com/assets/8985471/4746298/697bf43a-5a47-11e4-9221-282c2ce11849.jpg)
 ![reproduction_cave_of_altamira_02](https://cloud.githubusercontent.com/assets/8985471/4746302/75f4480c-5a47-11e4-942c-f855dc5688e0.jpg)

-I love the way the paintings are so natural and just used by mans hand onto a natural rock. i also love modern day graffiti as cave paintings has had an impact on todays art and loads of artist have found inspiration in this:
+I love the way the paintings are so natural and just used by mans hand onto a natural rock.
+I also love modern day graffiti as cave paintings has had an impact on todays art and loads of artist have found inspiration in this:

 Banksy:
 --------